laradock/laradock/README.md

 <a name="laradock-vs-homestead"></a>
-### LaraDock VS Homestead
+### Laradock VS Homestead (For Laravel Developers)

+> Laradock It's like Laravel Homestead but for Docker instead of Vagrant.

-LaraDock and [Homestead](https://laravel.com/docs/master/homestead) both gives you a complete virtual development environments.
+Laradock and [Homestead](https://laravel.com/docs/master/homestead) both gives you a complete virtual development environments.
 (Without the need to install and configure every single software on your own Operating System).

 - Homestead is a tool that controls Vagrant for you (using Homestead special commands).
 And Vagrant manages your Virtual Machine.